hugojosefson/proxmox-root-on-encrypted-zfs/README.md

 > **Tip!**
 >
 > The `debian-live-11.*-amd64-standard.iso` boots faster, and drops you
 > immediately into a terminal!
-Download it from the same place as other ISO:
+Download it from the same place as the other ISO:
 >
 > [https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/)
 >